Mambalam: Landmarks

 Temples: There are many historical temples which are more than 100 years old.

+Bus stand: The T. Nagar Bus Stand, located in close proximity to Mambalam, is one of Chennai’s busiest transportation hubs.
+It serves as a major junction for buses connecting various parts of the city.
+The bus stand is well-known for its proximity to shopping areas like Pondy Bazaar, making it a key transit point for locals and visitors alike.

+The T. Nagar Bus Stand is a crucial node in the city’s public transport system, especially for those traveling between South Chennai, Central Chennai, and the Western suburbs.
+It is also a key point for commuters traveling to Mambalam, as buses to and from Mambalam frequently pass through this area.

+Railway station: The Mambalam Railway Station is a significant railway station in Chennai, located on the Chennai–Arakkonam line.
+It serves the Mambalam locality and surrounding areas, providing easy access to both suburban and long-distance trains.
+The station is well-connected to various parts of the city, making it an essential transit hub for daily commuters.

+The station is equipped with basic amenities, including ticket counters, waiting rooms, and parking facilities.
+It also serves as a key point for those traveling to and from Mambalam, as well as nearby areas such as T. Nagar and West Mambalam.

-Ayodhya Mandapam which is said to be the place of vocalist offers place for many cultural events and many more for those who are religious.
-Other temples include Sathya Narayana Kovil, Kasi Viswanathar Koil, Kodhandaramar temple, Pushpa Vinayagar Kovil, Adhi Kesava Perumal Temple near Govindan Road, Muragashramam, Shree Muthu Mari Amman Temple(Ganapathy Street), Shree Jaya Muthu Mari Amman Temple(Brindavanam Street), Shree Periyapalayathu Amman Temple(Nr.Dhuraisamy Subway), Mahaganapathy temple (Arya Gowder road), Kali bari temple (Kali bari is a miniature replica of the famous Dakshineswar Kali Temple near Kolkata.).
-There is also a Shirdi Sai Baba temple (Jai Shankar Street), an Annai meditation center and GMCKS (Pranic Energy Healing with Meditation in No.9/6 Mahadevan St. West Mambalam Center) (serving the needy for All Chronic diseases and related Psychological problems.)
+Ayodhya Mandapam, which is said to be the place of vocalists, offers place for many cultural events.
+Other temples include Sathya Narayana Kovil, Kasi Viswanathar Koil, Kodhandaramar temple, Pushpa Vinayagar Kovil, Adhi Kesava Perumal Temple near Govindan Road, Muragashramam, Shree Muthu Mari Amman Temple (Ganapathy Street), Shree Jaya Muthu Mari Amman Temple(Brindavanam Street), Shree Periyapalayathu Amman Temple (Near Dhuraisamy Subway), Mahaganapathy temple (Arya Gowder road), Kali Bari temple (Kali Bari is a miniature replica of the famous Dakshineswar Kali Temple near Kolkata).
+There is also a Shirdi Sai Baba temple (Jai Shankar Street), and an Annai meditation center.

-Mosque: Mosque is located in Chakrapani Street extension.
+Mosques: Mosque is located in Chakrapani Street extension.